uzeportal/bbb-mp4/README.md

 ```

 Update .env file:
-1) playBackURL is https://<domain>/playback/presentation/2.0/playback.html?meetingId= for default playback of BBB 2.2.x or https://<domain>/playback/presentation/2.3/ if you are using [bbb-playback](https://github.com/bigbluebutton/bbb-playback) that would be part of BBB 2.3
+1) playBackURL is `https://<domain>/playback/presentation/2.0/playback.html?meetingId=xxxx` for default playback of BBB 2.2.x or `https://<domain>/playback/presentation/2.3/xxxx` if you are using [bbb-playback](https://github.com/bigbluebutton/bbb-playback) that would be part of BBB 2.3
-2) By default Chrome downloads meeting recording in Downloads direcotry of the user or /tmp, when executed in the background.
-Hence, we explicetly set copyFromPath i.e. download location of the recording so that bbb-mp4 can correctly read the downloaded file and proceed with conversion into MP4
+2) By default Chrome downloads meeting recording in `Downloads` direcotry of the user or `/tmp`, when executed in the background.
+Hence, we explicetly set `copyFromPath` i.e. download location of the recording so that bbb-mp4 can correctly read the downloaded file and proceed with conversion into MP4
-3) copyToPath is where MP4 files are kept
+3) `copyToPath` is where MP4 files are kept
-4) S3BucketName is the bucket name of S3.
-Default file permission is --acl public-read.
-You can change permisson in bbb-mp4.js > uploadToS3
+4) `S3BucketName` is the bucket name of S3.
+Default file permission is `--acl public-read`.
+You can change permission in `bbb-mp4.js > uploadToS3`

 Setup AWS CLI to upload to S3
 1) Install [AWS CLI Version 2](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)
-2) Configure AWS with this command: $ aws configure
+2) Configure AWS with this command: `aws configure`
 3) If needed, get S3 region name code from [here](https://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region)

 ## Record Meetings in MP4 and upload to S3